Machismo and the salad thing.

 That’s probably not his first, second or third choice.
 He would be in Dutch with my mother, who could eat tuna salad for lunch every day.

 Fish and seafood arrive in many varieties and are packaged in many ways, most of which can be incorporated into some type of salad.
+Check out these Florida seafood salads.

 For example, in the Orient they love to dry fish.
 Right now, I have several small packages of Japanese-dried bonito for soups, rice and salads.
 Can you believe it, dried “footballs” (bonito) pulverized and packaged?